Minimum Standards for Rental Accommodation

 Housing Standards and Inspections

 Meath County Council is dedicated to improving the living standards of tenants in private rented accommodation.
 This is done through an inspection of the private rented property in accordance with Government Regulations.
 However, if a tenant is experiencing an issue with their private rented accommodation, they should always report it to the landlord in the first instance.
 Tenants may then request a minimum standards inspection by emailing rtbinspections@meathcoco.ie.
-The Housing Inspection Team will endeavor to ensure timely inspections after a complaint is received.
+The Housing Inspection Team will endeavour to ensure timely inspections after a complaint is received.

 Minimum Standards for Private Rented Accommodation